 Living with a Physical Medical Condition

-Physical illness, such as cancer, neurological conditions or surgical procedures, can give rise to significant distress, which may progress to more serious psychological conditions, such as anxiety or depression.
+Physical illness, such as cancer, neurological conditions, lung conditions, heart conditions or surgical procedures, can give rise to significant distress, which may progress to more serious psychological conditions, such as anxiety or depression.

 When patients are struggling to manage their medical or surgical condition, it is important that psychological distress is recognised and treated appropriately which can aid recovery.
 Common medical conditions that can occur in conjunction with psychological disorders include irritable bowel syndrome (IBS), migraine, chest pain, pain, and chronic fatigue.